WesleyTavaresDev/ProgrammingProblems-III/README.md

                 • addWork() which adds $5 to salary of employee if the number of hours of work per day is more than 6 hours.

+6. *Write a C++ program to create a Vehicle class with max_speed and mileage instance attributes.*

 # Java list
 1. Write three functions that compute the sum of the numbers in a list using: